MapleCCC/importall/README.md

     """
     Python equivalent to C++'s <bits/stdc++.h>.

     Name collision is likely.
-One can prevent name collisions by tuning the `prioritized` and/or the `ignore` parameter.
+One can resolve name collisions by tuning the `prioritized` and/or the `ignore` parameter.
+Names from the module with higher priority value will override names from the module with lower priority value.

     The `globals` parameter accepts a symbol table to operate on.
 Usually the caller passes in `globals()`.